Gregam3/Blog/content/blog/sociopathic-kantians/index.md

 * Empathy: This is Schopenhauer's view that morality is entirely derived from empathy
 * Societal conditioning: a society says that people being naked in public is immoral
-* New is bad: the insular cortex is the section of the brain responsible for producing disgust reactions, if someone is not socialised around some phenomena whilst they are young their insular cortex can produce this reaction when they see something new.
+* New is bad: the insular cortex is the section of the brain responsible for producing disgust reactions, if someone is not socialised around some phenomena whilst they are young, their insular cortex can produce this reaction when they see something new.
 For instance a person is brought up in a totally heterosexual society, they see a gay couple and the reaction triggers.
 People conflate this reaction with a sense of moral justice.
+There are many mechanisms in the brain that can produce similar moral conclusions.

 ![Kant vs Schopenhauer](kant.png)